jekymin8232/vitalguardai-com/README.md

 ### What I need is freedom — freedom for the body, and freedom for the soul.
 <img width="500" height="334" alt="freedom" src="https://github.com/user-attachments/assets/3bf61db4-16a9-4f66-bbdd-a91869c2f240" />
+**The richest man in the world, Elon Musk, may have a lot of money, but his sense of humor is basically zero.
+Meanwhile, I believe my sense of humor is world-class.
+Without humor, the pain of life becomes unbearable.
+I may be poor, but I’ve got plenty of humor.**